 William first enlisted with the 9th Middlesex Regiment, where he was Acting Colour Sergeant.
 He then moved to the 5th South Lancashire Regiment with the rank of Lieutenant.
 The Battalion fought at Passchendaele and in April 1918 were deployed to Ireland and stationed in Dublin.
-He was presumably returning home on leave when he was travelling on RMS Leinster on 10 October 1918.
+There are family memories of travelling on a troop ship to visit him during school holidays.
+He travelled on RMS Leinster on 10 October 1918, returning home on leave or, again from family memories, to sign paperwork to go into partnership with the Pilkington Glass Company.
 He did not survive the sinking but his body was recovered.
 He was given a military funeral and his remains were interred in Grangegorman Military Cemetery in Dublin.
 His will was probated in December 1918, in which he left over £1,000 to his widow.

 William’s son, Eric Stephen, had enlisted in the Middlesex Regiment in September 1914, having turned seventeen the previous July.
 He was in France from 1916 and suffered shell-shock in 1917 and mustard gas poisoning in the trenches.
 He survived the war and was demobbed in 1919 but suffered from damaged lungs and died young.